tinanikoo/ietf-bmwg-draft-2025-1/draft-gkoukis-ietf-bmwg-cni-benchmarking.md

 ## Overview and Relevance in the Context of Telco-Cloud Environments

-## Container Network Interfaces in Kubernets
+## Container Network Interfaces in Kubernetes